Matthatter693/Character-Device-Driver/README.md

 $ gh repo clone Matthatter693/Circular-Buffer-Device-Driver                    //Through Github-Cli
 ```

-### KERNEL SIDE
+### KERNEL SIDE:

-- On kernel side to compile the driver run the following make command
+- On kernel side to compile the driver run the following make command.

 ```
 $ make all